tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 - **Ad hoc SAS:** When you create an ad hoc SAS, the start time, expiry time, and permissions for the SAS are all specified in the SAS URI (or implied, if start time is omitted).
 Any type of SAS can be an ad hoc SAS.

-    You can manage the lifetime of an ad hoc SAS via the `signedexpiry` field.
+    You can manage the lifetime of an ad hoc SAS via the `signedExpiry` field.
 If you want to continue to grant a client access to the resource after the expiry time, you must issue a new signature.
 It’s recommended that you keep the lifetime of a shared access signature short.
 Prior to version 2012-02-12, a shared access signature not associated with a stored access policy could not have an active period that exceeded one hour.

 - **SAS with stored access policy:** A stored access policy is defined on a resource container, which can be a blob container, table, queue, or file share.
 The stored access policy can be used to manage constraints for one or more shared access signatures.
 When you associate a SAS with a stored access policy, the SAS inherits the constraints&mdash;the start time, expiry time, and permissions&mdash;defined for the stored access policy.

-    The stored access policy is represented by the `signedidentifier` field on the URI.
+    The stored access policy is represented by the `signedIdentifier` field on the URI.
 A stored access policy provides an additional measure of control over one or more shared access signatures, including the ability to revoke the signature if needed.

 ### Revocation of a SAS